altwright/eyebot/README.md

 To install this library, just place this entire folder as a subfolder in your Arduino libraries folder for your respective platform.

-The TFT_eSPI and TouchLib libraries must also be copied into to the Arduino libraries folder from the versions found in https://github.com/Xinyuan-LilyGO/T-Display-S3/tree/main/lib .
+The TFT_eSPI and TouchLib libraries must also be copied from this repo's ```libs``` folder into to the Arduino libraries folder.

 # Usage